JL-III/Theatria/docs/README.md

 - **Discord:** Our Discord server is the fastest way to get support and connect with staff.
 Join us [here](https://discord.gg/jYS5rR2HxP).
 - **Wiki:** Explore detailed guides, FAQs, and more here on our wiki.

-## Changelog

-Stay updated with the latest server changes by visiting our [changelog](../changelogs/).

 ## Credits

 A heartfelt thank-you to our community for shaping Theatria into the vibrant server it is today.
 Your creativity and support make Theatria an incredible place to play.